Austin Expunction & Non disclosure Agreement Lawyer

 Unlike an expungement, the information is retained by the agencies but is sealed from the public.
 Schools; hospitals; state licensing and regulatory agencies; and state, county, and municipal hiring authorities would still have access to the information.

-Nondisclosure is not complete expunction, so make sure you understand the effects and consequences you may still face.
+A Nondisclosure order is not complete expunction, so make sure you understand the effects and consequences you may still face.
 For help taking care of your case and fighting for your best interests, hire the Law Office of Paul Quinzi, PLLC.
 We are devoted to protecting your rights and privacy.

 To hire an experienced and highly knowledgeable lawyer in Austin, call the Law Office of Paul Quinzi, PLLC today at (512) 515-1856.